brahianrosswill/comfyUI-LongLook/README.md

 Multi-chunk continuation with different prompts per chunk for scene evolution.

 ### Single Shot (`Single-Shot-Example.json`)
 Single generation with FreeLong for improved motion consistency.
-This workflow shows you a short clip with and without FeeLong node activation for comparison of 81+ frame gens
+Includes A/B comparison with and without FreeLong.
+Note: For 81+ frame generations, results vary - FreeLong helps sometimes but not always.
+The consistent benefit is within 81 frames.

 ## Parameter Tuning